 Invested in developing cultural ecosystems for the greater good of humanity, my work is highly intentional and politically driven by my personal and social history.

-Born to a Mexican mother and Austrian father, I was raised in a multicultural household within the California landscape, where as an adult I received a Bachelor’s and Master's degree in the Arts.
+Born to a Mexican mother and Austrian father, I was raised in a multicultural household within the California landscape, where as an adult I received a Bachelor’s and Master's degree in Fine Arts.

 Growing up, my mother was often subjected to racism, and as her children, we were raised culturally Mexican but viewed as white because we were mixed and had lighter skin.
 On many occasions, people assumed she was our “nanny” and was called racial slurs by neighbors or while traveling throughout the states.
 (My Mexican and Austrian grandparents pictured above).

-With my father, we weren’t identified as his children either, he had blonde hair, blue eyes and a thick accent, and we were light brown all around speaking with an American accent.
+With my father, we weren’t identified as his children either, he had blonde hair, blue eyes, and a thick accent, and we were light brown all around speaking with a mixed American accent.
 Sometimes I thought perhaps I was adopted.
 (My daughter and niece above in traditional Mexican Ballet Folklorico costumes for a cultural dance performance).

 COMMUNITY WORK